TIMRyoshi1011/CSNETWK/README.md

     - client stores a file to the server from their device inputstream = read = server->client outputstream = write = client->server

+Github repository for Machine Project in CSNETWK Course from CCS in DLSU from Term 3 AY 2024-2025